 - June 24, 2011.
 East of Reno, Nevada, a tractor-trailer en route to California rammed into an Amtrak train.
 Six people died and 15 were injured.
 The truck driver, who died instantly, was determined to be “inattentive,” according to the NTSB.

 In November, 2017, NTSB Chairman Robert Sumwalt was quoted as saying that “Amtrak’s safety culture is failing and is primed to fail again, until and unless Amtrak changes the way it practices safety management.”
 We are not in a position to judge whether this statement is true.
 But when it comes to the Cayce wreck, Amtrak and its employees do not appear to be responsible for the human error that led to tragedy.

 When life goes wrong, we fight for what’s right.

-If you or someone you love is injured in a train accident, you have all the rights under South Carolina personal injury law that other injured persons have.
+If you or someone you love is injured in a train accident, you have all the rights under personal injury law that other injured persons have.
 You may be able to collect compensation for medical bills, living expenses, pain and suffering, mental anguish, and other costs caused by the train accident.

-If you have been involved in a South Carolina railroad accident, call the Louthian Law Firm as soon as possible.
+If you have been involved in a railroad accident, call the Louthian Law Firm as soon as possible.
 It’s important not to delay — South Carolina accident law can be complex, and the deadline for filing a claim can quickly pass.
 Our experienced lawyers know how to investigate the facts of a railroad accident to determine whether negligence played a part, and to uncover the sources of possible compensation.
 Let us start helping you today.
-For a free initial consutation, call the Louthian Law Firm at 1-803-454-1200 or use our online contact form.
+For a free initial consultation, call the Louthian Law Firm at 1-803-454-1200 or use our online contact form.